maierav/sensation/intro.md

 And that is what science really does: It provides us with varying degrees of certainty about what seems correct or wrong.
 Finding little empirical evidence for unicorns does not imply that we know with 100% certainty that there are no unicorns.
 Perhaps some crazy amateur scientists created them using genetic engineering in their garage.
 But we can put a much greater _likelihood_ over there not being unicorns over the likelihood of the alternative being true.

-This ration of likelihoods between alternative theories is called the Bayes' factor, and it can be calculated.
+This ration of likelihoods between alternative theories is called the Bayes' factor, which can be calculated.

+The important lesson to draw from all of this is that:

+    1. Even if we do not know what is true, we can _know_.
+With varying degrees of certainty.
+    2. Even if we lack full certainty, what we believe may still be true.[^9]

+[^9: There are varying definitions of what we mean by "true", of course.
+For now, we will adopt the most common and perhaps simplest notion in that we define "true" any belief or statements that _corresponds_ to reality (**correspondence theory**).
+Such as the belief or statement "it is raining outside right now" being true if there is water falling from the sky at this location and that point in time.
+We will revisit this notion again later.]

 The resulting view that science yields us _likelihoods_ of correctness or incorrectness rather than absolutely ruling out or confirming assumptions about the world is called **Bayesian Epistemology**.
 Not everyone who has thought about science, or who conducts science concurs with this intellectual stance of intellectual _humility_ (the acknowledgment that even the outcomes of science are valid subjects to doubt).
 We hence will adopt it here.